 With so many numbers, it can be hard to estimate how much you should set aside for taxes.
 Typically, it’s easier to estimate your taxes after you’ve been in business a year.
 When you file your first self-employment tax return, add up all your federal and provincial income tax.
 Then, divide that amount by your income.
 For this calculation, just use your regular business income.
 Don’t use your taxable income.

 To illustrate, imagine your income was $80,000 and your total federal and provincial income tax was $16,000.
 When you divide your income tax bill by your income, the result is 0.2.
 In other words, your effective tax rate is 20% of your income.
 If you anticipate making about the same amount during your second year of business, you should set aside 20% of your profits for taxes.

 Remember, this amount only covers your income tax.
 You have to set aside money separately for EI premiums and CPP/QPP contributions.
 Of course, this number will change as your income fluctuates and as tax rates change.
 Some self-employed people may only need to set aside 2 or 3% of their profits, while others may need to set aside a third or more.

 For example, say it’s your first year of business and you owe $5,000 in income tax.
 You can pay that amount when you file your annual tax return.
 Now, imagine that during your second year of business, you also anticipate owing $5,000 in income tax.
-You have to pay that amount in instalments during your second year of business.
-If you don’t make the instalment payments, you may face penalties and interest.
+You have to pay that amount in installments during your second year of business.
+If you don’t make the installment payments, you may face penalties and interest.